Narrow bands, electrostatic interactions and band topology in graphene stacks: Introduction

 In the following, we analyze whether the narrow bands found in other graphene stacks share some of the features of twisted bilayer graphene.
-We focus on the role of the long-range electrostatic interactions, whose strength of the order of $e^2 / \epsilon L$ is comparable, or larger, than the bandwidth.
-We describe this interaction by means of the self-consistent Hartree potential (Here $\epsilon$ is the dielectric constant of the surrounding medium, and $L$ the length of the moir\'e unit cell).
-This approach captures the most salient features of the metallic state, and it gives an approximate description of the changes of the band structure in twisted graphene bilayers~\cite{Guinea2018a,Cea2019}.
-It is further justified by the fourfold (valley and spin) degeneracy of the bands in the metallic state.
-The Hartree interaction couples these four fermion flavors among themselves, while the Fock term or exchange coupling, the other leading interaction at the mean-field level, couples electrons with the same flavor, and is thus suppressed.
-On the other hand, the Hartree approximation is not suited to describe phases with broken symmetries.
+We focus on the role of the long-range electrostatic interactions whose strength is of the order of $e^2 / \epsilon L$, where $\epsilon$ is the dielectric constant of the surrounding medium and $L$ the length of the Moir\'e unit cell; this is comparable to or larger than the bandwidth.
+We describe this interaction by means of a self-consistent Hartree-Fock approximation.
+This variational technique gives a reasonable description of many interacting quantum systems.
+For twisted bilayer graphene it describes both the change in the width and shape of the central bands, as well as the existence of different broken symmetry phases~\cite{Guinea2018a,Cea2019,Cea2020c}

+The paper is organized as follows.
+In Sec.~\ref{sec: The Models} we present the low energy models used.
+The band structure in the presence of long-range electrostatic interactions and the charge density of: AB bilayer graphene on hBN, a single ABC stacked graphene trilayer on hBN and two graphene bilayers twisted with respect to each other are presented in Sec.~\ref{sec: Graphene bilayer aligned with hBN}, Sec.~\ref{sec: ABC graphene trilayer aligned with hBN} and Sec.~\ref{sec: Two twisted graphene bilayers}, respectively.
+An analysis of the Fock interactions is presented in Sec.~\ref{sec: Fock Interaction}.
+Finally, conclusions are given in Sec.~\ref{sec: Conclusions}.